Showing FPS in Unreal Engine

 Check out Unreal Directive’s breakdown of Stat Unit for a succinct explanation of these values and what each can tell us about our game’s performance.
 They have done a great job of breaking down each value and what they represent.

 Stat unit is a super useful command when you’re looking to narrow down why your game might be running poorly, as you’ll be able to see where the bulk of the frame time is being consumed.
-For example, if your Draw value is taking up the bulk of that time then your game is likely bottlenecked by the render thread.
+For example, if your Draw value is relatively high then your game is likely bottlenecked by the render thread.

 Further reading

-If you’re interested in learning more about how to decipher these values, Bob Tellez did a fantastic write up for Unreal Engine’s blog section which you can read here.
+If you’re interested in learning more about how to decipher these values, Bob Tellez did a comprehensive write up for Unreal Engine’s blog section which you can read here.

 stat unitgraph